 Without pausing in his door-Julia-door-Julia eye workout, Mr. Trolp fumbles for the DVD case on the front table.
 Somehow he manages to locate it and looks down long enough to pop the case open.
 But then his eyes are boring into me again with the DVD around his finger like a hostage.
 “It’s like dark energy.”

 Right.
 Even Jeff Harkiss puts all four legs of his chair on the floor for this one.

 “You think you know what the universe is like, and then BAM!”
 Mr. Trolp smacks the lectern.
 “You find out most of it is made up of this invisible stuff that we didn’t even know existed.
 And while that stuff has been forcing the universe to expand faster and faster, you’ve just been sitting around, twiddling your thumbs.”
-He seems to have lost interest in the door and leans toward me, his face morphing into a weird kind of smile. ”You know, every minute you spend chatting away with your little friends, the universe has stretched an additional 66,392,269 miles.”
+He seems to have lost interest in the door and leans toward me, his mouth morphing into a weird kind of smile. ”You know, every minute you spend chatting away with your little friends, the universe has stretched an additional 66,392,269 miles.”
 He sticks his jaw out, and the smile is gone.
 “Give or take.”